denis240997/FSE_Project_SurfaceNet/README.md

 1.2 Run the container by: `docker run -it fse_project`

-1.3 Try to fallow subsequent instructions.......
+1.3 Try to follow subsequent instructions.......

 2. install the conda environment by: `bash installEnv.sh`
     * DON'T WORRY, conda will generate an isolated environment for SurfaceNet with python2.7, anaconda, theano, ... etc. That means all your libraries / packeges' version will not be affacted, at the same time the `~/.bashrc` file will not be changed.